kubernetes/enhancements/keps/sig-cloud-provider/2019-01-25-removing-in-tree-providers.md

 #### Cloud Provider Instances

-Currently in K8s/K8s the cloud providers are actually included by including [providers.go](https://github.com/kubernetes/kubernetes/blob/master/pkg/cloudprovider/providers/providers.go) file which then includes each of the in-tree cloud providers.
-In the short term we would leave that file where it is and adjust it to point at the new homes under Staging.
+Currently in K8s/K8s the cloud providers are actually included in the [providers.go](https://github.com/kubernetes/kubernetes/blob/master/pkg/cloudprovider/providers/providers.go) file which then includes each of the in-tree cloud providers.
+In the short term, we would leave that file where it is and adjust it to point at the new homes under Staging.
 For the K8s/cloud-provider repo, would have the following CCM wrapper file.
 (Essentially a modified copy of cmd/cloud-controller-manager/controller-manager.go) The wrapper for each cloud provider would import just their vendored cloud-provider implementation rather than providers.go file.